Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/delete-user.md

 # Delete a User

-In this code snippet you will see how to delete a User.
+In this code snippet you learn how to delete a User.

 ## Example